jshufro/home_assistant_noaa_tides/README.md

 ![Lovelace Configuration](/noaa_tides_lovelace.png)

-These cards can be created using the [custom mini-graph card](https://github.com/kalkih/mini-graph-card) with the following lovelace configuration:
+These cards are created using the [custom mini-graph card](https://github.com/kalkih/mini-graph-card) with the following Lovelace configuration:

 ```yaml
 entities: